-If your child has special needs, a developmental delay or learning challenges, you’re absolutely not alone in Singapore – yes it can be a long road to get a diagnosis and support – we know those waits to see local Child Development Units, paediatric specialists and good therapists too well.
+If your child has special needs, a developmental delay or learning challenges, you’re absolutely not alone in Singapore – yes it can be a long road to get the diagnosis and support you need – we know those waits to see local Child Development Units, paediatric specialists and good therapists too well.
 But day to day, we want an inclusive, supportive education for our little ones: and all children deserve this.
-Singapore has some excellent special needs schools for kids primary age and above, but we all know early intervention is crucial.
+Singapore has some excellent international schools providing learning support for kids primary age and above, but we all know that early intervention is crucial.

 If you are a Singapore Citizen or PR, you can contact SG Enable to find out more about the subsidised Early Intervention Programme for Infants & Children (EIPIC) at government-funded centres.
 However, EIPIC is a holistic program, so if you’re looking for a more targeted program, private therapy might be your best bet.
 If your child is on the autism spectrum, has been diagnosed with sensory processing disorder, attention-deficit hyperactive disorder, language delays, developmental dyspraxia, or has learning difficulties or a disability, these are the early intervention programs and schools to reach out to…

-This Early Intervention Centre in Tanglin that works with children age two to 12 is small but strong, with incredible support.
+This Early Intervention Centre in Tanglin that works with children age two to 12 years and is small but strong, with incredible support.
 A therapy-based program that runs five days a week in a school setting, we’ve been impressed by the lovely team of specialists, which includes education experts, a speech therapist, behavioral expert and occupational therapist.
 Therapy is provided consistently and intensively throughout your child’s week – and if you’ve attempted multiple private therapies on top of preschool or school, you’ll know how life-changing this can be.
 Children can join KidsFirst on a short, intensive period to assist integration into a mainstream school setting, or for long-term support.
 School readiness and life skills are a strong focus here: from helping your child potty train, to eating independently and learning how to socialise, the KidsFirst team works with children for who they are, with the real interest of the family at heart.
-KidsFirst will soon be launching parent and carer workshops that help empower families to tackle topics such as behavioral challenges – watch this space.

 ABC Center Singapore